Circumnavigate the Sierra Nevada: on this ultimate mountain bike tour Spain

 - +Day 4 - High Alpujarra + Trevelez

 From Capileira we’ll venture even higher and deeper into the Sierra Nevada mountains.
 With a selection of breath-taking singletrack that leads us to the dizzying heights of 2000m, before dropping us down through high mountain meadows to lunch in the highest village on mainland Spain, Trevelez.
 This remote village is famous across Spain and the world for its ‘Jamones’.
-You’ll have the chance to visit the museum and small family factory and, of course, taste some of this delicious ham – a real highlight of the day.
+You’ll have the chance to visit a small family factory and, of course, taste some of this delicious ham – a real highlight of the day.

 After lunch we’ll climb out of the village on the GR-7 (mountain walking route) to a height of 1765m, where, on a good day, you can enjoy views as far as Morocco.
-Once you have your breath back we’ll set off on what will be more than 10km of descending, all the way to your hotel for the evening.
+Once you have your breath back we’ll set off on what will be more than 13km of descending, all the way to your hotel for the evening.

 Your accommodation for the next two nights is quintessentially Andalucían: an organic farm where they grow their own olives, grapes, almonds, etc. You can take a walk around the hotel grounds to learn all about the ecosystem and where the food on your dinner plate has come from.